Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Savings Plans

 **Explanation:**
-"Dedicated Instances" is incorrect.
+Dedicated Instances is incorrect.
 Provide isolation at host level but without hardware visibility.
-"Dedicated Hosts" is correct.
+Dedicated Hosts is correct.
 Give full physical host control and license management.
-"Spot Instances" is incorrect.
+Spot Instances is incorrect.
 No isolation guarantees.
-"Savings Plans" is incorrect.
+Savings Plans is incorrect.
 Only billing mechanism.

 ---